syncfusion-content/maui-docs/MAUI/Popup/popup-size.md

 # Popup Size in .NET Maui Popup (SfPopup)

-SfPopup allows displaying the Popup at any desired width and height by setting the `SfPopup.WidthRequest` and `SfPopup.HeightRequest`.
-The Popup size can also be changed by setting width request and height request to the views loaded inside the templates of the Popup.
+The SfPopup allows the display of the Popup at any desired width and height by setting the `SfPopup.WidthRequest` and `SfPopup.HeightRequest`.
+The Popup size can also be changed by setting the width request and height request to the views loaded inside the templates of the Popup.

 In the following code snippet the Popup is loaded in 320x320 pixels, where width request is set for the ListView that is loaded as template content and height request is set for the `PopupView`.